-Enforcement is the department that investigates potential violations of NCAA legislation and processes those violations, sometimes bringing the cases to hearing or resolving them on the written record.
+Enforcement is the department within NCAA regulatory affairs that investigates potential violations of Association legislation and processes those violations, sometimes bringing the cases to hearing or resolving them on the written record.
 The mission is to protect and sustain the NCAA enduring values through fair and efficient development, investigation and processing of cases.

-Interns who have worked in our department have gone on to jobs in compliance and/or administrative positions at member institutions and conference offices in all three NCAA divisions.
+Interns who have worked in the enforcement department have gone on to jobs in compliance and/or administrative positions at member institutions and conference offices in all three NCAA divisions.

 "Enforcement interns have amazing opportunities to participate in the development, examination, and processing of major infractions cases from inception to completion.
 I have conducted case interviews, edited confidential documents, transcribed interview summaries, and performed research for investigators, among other things.
-Additionally, the interns are included in weekly meetings that help formulate the New Interpretive Philosophy (NIP) regarding case processing.
-Working in enforcement is invigorating because we are entrusted with the same responsibilities as full-time employees, and we have endless chances to learn around the office.”
+Additionally, the interns are included in weekly meetings that help formulate the New Interpretive Philosophy (NIP) regarding case processing."

-Click here for complete Enforcement intern job description.
+Click here for the enforcement internship job description.

 Former Postgraduate Interns

-For more information about the Postgraduate Internship program, please contact the NCAA via email at firstname.lastname@example.org.
+For more information about the postgraduate internship program, please contact us via email at firstname.lastname@example.org.